Ways To Actually Achieve Your New Year’s Resolutions In 2020!

 Goal setting is a process that starts with careful consideration of what you want to achieve and ends with a lot of hard work and consistency to actually do it.
 Below are the 5 Golden Rules !

 - Set Goals That Motivate You– To make sure that your goal is motivating, write down why it’s valuable and important to you.
 Ask yourself, “how would your life change if you were to achieve this goal?”

 - Set Smart Goals– You have probably heard of SMART goals already.
 But do you always apply the rule?
 The simple fact is that for goals to be powerful, they should be designed to be SMART.
 There are many variations of what SMART stands for, but the essence is this-goals should Be…

-- Set Goals in Writing– The physical act of writing down a goal makes it real and tangible(this is where a lot of us loose the ball).
+- Set Goals in Writing– The physical act of writing down a goal makes it real and tangible(this is where a lot of us lose the ball).
 As you write, use the word “will” instead of “would like to” or “might”.
-For example, “I will loose 10 pounds this year”, not “I would like to loose 10 pounds this year”.
-The first goal statement has power, the second lack’s passion and gives you an excuse if you get sidetracked.
+For example, “I will lose 10 pounds this year”, not “I would like to lose 10 pounds this year”.
+The first goal statement has power, the second lack’s passion, and gives you an excuse if you get sidetracked.

 - Make an Action Plan– This step is often missed in the process of goal setting.
 You get so focused on the outcome that you forget to plan all the steps that are needed along the way.
 By writing out the individual steps, and then crossing each one off as you complete it, you’ll realize that you are making progress towards your ultimate goal.

 - Stick With It– Remember, goal setting is an ongoing activity, not just a means to an end.
 Build-in reminders to keep yourself on track.
 Set aside sometime each week to revisit your goals.
 You are worth it!